Updated October 2018

 The R15 uses the Quadloc Lite with a single chest clip (a Duoloc?).
 I recall the twin clips on the R30 felt a bit OTT, but that was a bigger bag.
 If you need more capacity on your R15, the US 5 and 10 Dry packs clip right on (right), or there are enough looped tapes to strap on whatever you have.

 Four exterior compression straps cinch the contents down, but after a while I snipped them off as it’s just more stuff to undo, forget to do up or flap around (though Kriega go to great measures to constrain loose strap ends).
 It’s not like I’m racing about from checkpoint to checkpoint.
-Kriega do like to make merry with straps and fittings but me, I prefer a minimised look as long as it gets the job done.
+Kriega do like to make merry with straps and fittings but I prefer a minimum that gets the job done.
 Inside there’s a pair of straps to hold the bladder in its sleeve which is a good idea, given the 3-kilo mass of a full hydrator.

 The pack doesn’t come with a waterproof liner (left) – they’re another £29 to fit an R15.
 I’m told they use a new proofing method on the fabric which ought to last better than the old ones, though a white option (like the old ones) would be good to add luminosity inside.